srlasher/pdstools/Home.md

 install.packages("devtools")
 ```

-    Then load the `devtools` library and install the `cdhtools` package.
+4. Then load the `devtools` library and install the `cdhtools` package.
 Note the `build_vignettes` flag.

 ```r
 library(devtools)
 install_github("pegasystems/cdh-datascientist-tools/r", build_vignettes=TRUE)
 ```

-4. If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
+5. If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
 The package contains help and vignettes to help you get going.
-You can quickly check this by running the following R commands:
+You can quickly check this by running the following R commands.
+This should show you an overview of the vignettes (package help), opens one of them and shows generic package help.

 ```r
 library(cdhtools)